 12 of 12

-They may be called Siberian squill, but these tiny bulbs will naturalize in USDA Zones 2 - 8.
-All they need is a little bit of of chill, to take a winter rest.
-They'll build up enough energy to reproduce and bloom very early in the spring.
-They are used to best effect when allowed to spread far and wide.
-They look like a sea of blue, when naturalized in a lawn.
-As with most early bulbs, they have few pests or problems.
-Their own peccadillo is a need for moisture while they're growing and... drier conditions while they are dormant.
+It may be called Siberian squill, but these tiny bulbs will naturalize in USDA zones 2 through 8.
+All it needs is a little bit of chill to trigger its winter rest.
+While dormant, it builds up the energy to reproduce and bloom very early in the spring.
+It is used to best effect when allowed to spread far and wide.
+It looks like a sea of blue when naturalized in a lawn.
+As with most early bulbs, it usually has few pests or problems.
+It does need moisture while it is growing and drier conditions while it is dormant.